 |Use for both water- and oil-based paint.
 Comes in a variety of stiffness selections.
 Softer brushes will typically yield fewer brush strokes

 Ox Hair Blend

-With paint brushes, one size does NOT fit all.
-You’ll want to have a nice selection of paint brushes around in order to ensure you are using the best possible brush for each aspect of the paint job you are taking on.
+When buying the right paint brushes one size does NOT fit all.
+You’ll want to have a nice selection of paintbrushes handy in order to ensure you are using the best possible brush for each aspect of the paint job you are taking on.
 When we speak of brush “shape” we are typically referring to the angle or shape of the brush edge.
 Straight edges are best when you are attempting to cover a surface area, while angled edges are best for cutting in corners, edges, and getting into hard-to-reach places or areas of finer detail.